Katahdin Sheep

 Dr. Livingston: Retired non-registered.
 Born: March 2022 in Livingston Montana.
 Weighed 230lbs and was used in our breeding program 2022-23.

 Charlie Brown: Active non-registered.
 Born: March 2020 from Carrywood Idaho.
-Weighing 210lbs and has been used in our breeding program since 2021-present.
+Weighing 215lbs and has been used in our breeding program since 2021-present.
 Charlie lineage hails from Pipestone genetics.

 Winston Churchill the III: Active non-registered.
 Born: February 2019 from Waha Idaho.
 Weighing 230lbs and has been used in our breeding program since 2023-present.

-Buck: Active non-registered.
-Born: March 2023 from Louisianan.
-Weighing ?? and has been used in our breeding program since 2024-present.
+Nasdaq: Active non-registered.
+Born: February 2024 from Spokane Valley Washington.
+Weighing 130lbs and has been used in our breeding program since 2025-present.

 Eli Whitney: Active non-registered.
 Born: March 2021 from Wolf Lodge Idaho.
-Weighing 205lbs and has been used in our breeding program since 2023-present.
+Weighing 205lbs and has been used in our breeding program since 2023-24.

 Next